Which Natural Supplements Are Effective For Depression Symptoms?

 Herbal supplements

 Herbal supplements for depression are sometimes more expensive and harder to find than vitamins and minerals.
 However, many people find them more beneficial or want to take them alongside vitamins and minerals.
-However, ensure you are safe and consult your doctor before using any herb for depression.
+Consult your doctor before using any herb for depression.

 Betaine anhydrous

-Betaine anhydrous is a natural chemical in the body and foods like beets, spinach, and red wine.
+Betaine anhydrous is a natural chemical in the body and is found in foods like beets, spinach, and red wine.
 When combined with S-adenosyl-methionine (SAMe), it may be effective in reducing symptoms of depression.

 Blueberry

 Blueberry fruit and leaves can be used to make herbal supplements for depression.
-If you take a supplement based on blueberries, make sure it isn't bilberry, which is called blueberry in some parts of the world.
-Blueberries are different.
-One study showed decreased depression symptoms among adolescents who took wild blueberry supplements for four weeks.
+(If you take a supplement based on blueberries, make sure it isn't bilberry, which is called blueberry in some parts of the world; blueberries are different.)
+One study suggests that adolescents experienced decreased depression symptoms after taking wild blueberry supplements for four weeks.

 Chlorella vulgaris

 Chlorella vulgaris is a type of algae used in natural supplements for anxiety and depression.
-In one study, chlorella vulgaris effectively treated major depressive disorder and anxiety.
-It helped with both physical and cognitive symptoms of depression.
+In one study, researchers suggest that chlorella vulgaris helped in the effective treatment of major depressive disorder and anxiety.

 Green tea

-Green tea has powerful antioxidants, so it tends to benefit overall health, not just depression symptoms.
-It has also been used as a supplement for depression.
+Green tea has powerful antioxidants, so it tends to benefit overall health—not just depression symptoms, though it may help with those as well.
 Green tea tends to improve the balance and function of neurotransmitters.
-It also has up to 4% caffeine, which may help with cognitive function and increase the release of neurotransmitters.
+It also has moderate levels of natural caffeine, which may help with cognitive function and increase the release of neurotransmitters.

 Lemon balm

 Lemon balm is an herb from the mint family.
 It's called lemon balm because of the lemon-like smell of its leaves.
-It has been proven effective in some studies, but further studies are needed to determine if it is effective for depression in humans.
+It’s been suggested by some studies to help improve mood and increase calm, though more research may be needed.

 Rhodiola rosea

 Rhodiola rosea is a plant used in herbal remedies.
-Studies have shown that Rhodiola rosea is effective in helping with depression.
-It may help with depression symptoms like poor work performance, sleep problems, poor appetite, irritability, and fatigue.
-It also affects the levels of monoamines in the brain.
+Studies have shown that rhodiola rosea may be effective in helping with depression, potentially reducing symptoms like sleep problems, poor appetite, irritability, and fatigue, perhaps by affecting the levels of monoamines in the brain.

 Saffron

-Saffron is an herb often used in rice dishes that has been used to treat depression.
+Saffron is an herb often used in rice dishes that has been used to treat depression as well.
 In one study, saffron at a dose of 30 mg per day was about as effective as fluoxetine for treating mild to moderate depression.
-However, before trying it yourself, discuss this dose and research with your doctor.
+Before trying it yourself, discuss this dose and the research with your doctor.

 St. John's wort

 St. John's wort is a popular remedy for depression that comes from a flowering plant.
-In one study, it was combined with folic acid and given to subjects.
-The study concluded that these supplements worked by helping serotonin and noradrenalin break down and control serotonin receptors.
-It reduced depression, and the only side effect was increased sensitivity to UV light.
+Especially when combined with folic acid, this supplement may work by helping serotonin and noradrenaline break down and controlling serotonin receptors.

-Note that St. John's Wort is one herb that can render antidepressants and other medications for depression non-functional.
+Note that St. John's Wort is an herb that can render antidepressants—such as selective serotonin reuptake inhibitors (SSRIs)—and other medications non-functional and may also produce additional side effects.
 If you are considering this herb, ensure its addition to your regimen is medically reviewed by your doctor.

 Turmeric

-Many people take the spice turmeric or curcumin (an ingredient in turmeric) in depression supplements.
+Many people take the spice turmeric or curcumin (an ingredient in turmeric) as a depression supplement.
 While curcumin shows some promise as an herbal remedy for depression, further studies on the effectiveness of these supplements are needed.

 Rawpixel